Pharmacokinetics Calculator

 4. Clearance (Cl)

-Clearance is the volume of plasma completely cleared of a drug per unit time.
-It is the primary parameter that determines the correct maintenance dose and is directly affected by renal and hepatic function.
+Clearance is the volume of plasma completely cleared of drug per unit time.
+It is the primary parameter for calculating maintenance doses and is directly affected by renal and hepatic function.

 Formula: Cl = k × Vd